acdh-oeaw/arche-ingest/README.md

 * Assign Mateusz and Norbert as watchers.

-### Runinng under repo-ingestion@hephaistos.arz.oeaw.ac.at

-Skip the instructions above.

-Copy a current template from this directory into your collection import scripts directory and follow instructions for the "you want to save the settings inside the script" variant.

-When adjusting settings at the top of a file leave `$configLocation` and `$composerLocation` as they are.

 ## Using arche-update-redmine in a GitHub workflow

 The basic idea is to execute data processing steps in a following way: